 Quickly monitor the quality of your drinking water sources.
-Detect and identify cyanobacteria, filter-fouling algae, taste and odor algae, and other nuisance algae.
+Detect and identify cyanobacteria, filter-fouling algae, taste and odour algae, and other nuisance algae.
 The FlowCam and its paired analytical software VisualSpreadsheet digitize algae enumeration, calculate the concentration of each taxa, and characterise and sort data by over 40 measured morphological parameters.

 Cyanobacteria (Above) and filter-clogging diatoms (right) imaged at 10X.

 Protect your algae crop.
 Measure all the metrics you need to ensure your culture is healthy using the FlowCam: track rotifer and other biological invader contamination, monitor culture health by tracking cell size distribution and concentration, perform life cycle analysis and live/dead population analysis.
 The FlowCam will also characterise astaxanthin concentration using colour metrics, analyse lipids using stains and fluorescence, and perform life cycle analysis and live/dead analysis.